Michael Kayode: Early life

-Born in Italy, Kayode is of Nigerian descent.
+Kayode was born on 10 July 2004, in Borgomanero, Italy, and is of Nigerian descent.

 Club career

 Gozzano

-The son of Yoruba parents, Kayode started his youth career at Juventus, where he remained for seven years until 2018.
-He played the 2020–21 season with Serie D club Gozzano, with which he scored two goals and two assists in 34 matches, and gained promotion to Serie C. He cited his experience in Serie D as "a step backwards to make two forwards".
+The son of Yoruba parents, Kayode started his youth career at the academy of Juventus, where he remained for seven years until 2018.
+He played the 2020–21 season with Serie D club Gozzano, with which he scored two goals along with two assists in 34 matches, and gained promotion to Serie C with the club.
+He cited his experience in Serie D as "a step backwards to make two forwards".

 Fiorentina

-Kayode joined Fiorentina after his spell in Serie D in 2021 and was integrated into their youth sector.
+Kayode joined Fiorentina after his spell in Serie D during 2021, and was integrated into their youth sector.
 With Fiorentina, he won one Coppa Italia Primavera and one Supercoppa Italiana Primavera.

 On 19 August 2023, Kayode made his Serie A debut for Fiorentina in a 4–1 away victory over Genoa.
+On 26 February 2024, he scored his first goal in a 2–1 win over Lazio.
 By the end of the season, Kayode had become a regular in Fiorentina's first team with his performances reportedly attracting international attention from clubs around Europe, featuring heavily in Serie A and in the squad that reached the final of the UEFA Conference League.

 Brentford

-On 24 January 2025, Brentford announced that they had signed Kayode on loan for the remainder of the 2024–25 season, with an option to make the deal permanent at the end of it.
-Brentford officially signed Kayode permanently in May 2025, in a deal that lasts until 2030.
+On 24 January 2025, English club Brentford announced that they had signed Kayode on loan for the remainder of the 2024–25 season, with an option to make the deal permanent.
+Brentford signed Kayode permanently in May 2025, on a contract lasting until 2030.
+He scored his first Premier League goal for the club in a 2–2 draw with Wolverhampton Wanderers on 16 March 2026.
+Later that year, on 3 July, he extended his contract until 2032.

 International career

-In July 2023, Kayode's 19th minute goal decided the final of the 2023 UEFA European Under-19 Championship, which Italy won 1–0 to Portugal.
+In July 2023, Kayode's 19th minute goal decided the final of the 2023 UEFA European Under-19 Championship, which Italy won 1–0 against Portugal.

-On 17 October 2023 he made his debut with the Italy U21, in the qualifying match won 2–0 against Norway in Bolzano.
+On 17 October 2023, he made his debut with the Italy U21s, in the qualifying match won 2–0 against Norway in Bolzano.

+Kayode was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.

+Style of play

+Predominantly a right-back, at Fiorentina, Kayode also played as a left-back or in a double pivot as a third centre-back.
+He has been noted for his long throws, frequently creating chances from throw-ins.